FelipeLecot/Memento-Mori-Calendar/README.md

     - Press the black button.
 2. What does it mean?
     - The grey squares represent the weeks you have left.
-    - The black squares represent the weeks you spent.
+    - The black squares represent the weeks you have spent.
     - It is only an aprroximation that goes up to 80 years.

 Ideas for future updates:

 - Separation for time slept and at school
+- Better split to represent different amounts of time
-- Specific dates on squares
+- Dates on squares
 - Save domain where the app was used